swelljoe/slog/README.md

 # slog

-POSIX compatible logging library for bash, dash and others
+POSIX compatible logging library for bash, dash, zsh, and others

 slog is a fork of [Fred Palmer's log4bash](https://github.com/fredpalmer/log4bash/blob/master/README.md). log4bash is very nice, but requires bash, and also includes some macOS-isms that I didn't need.
 So, I ported it to run correctly under bash, dash, and zsh.
 I also needed logging to both STDOUT and a file, without needing to tee, or whatever.
 So, this does that, too. slog is under the same fun license as log4bash.